Pulse Surveys: Taking Your Organisation’s Real-Time Health Check

 Before writing a single question, you must determine what specific objective the survey will achieve.

-• Keep it Focused: A pulse survey approach or sub-theme means it should only focus on one or two related themes, not the entire employee experience.
+• Keep it focused: A pulse survey approach or sub-theme means it should only focus on one or two related themes, not the entire employee experience.

 Craft Short, Actionable Questions